Alabama governor signs bill into law protecting IVF providers in wake of frozen embryo ruling

 The court decision received immediate backlash as groups across the country raised concerns about a ruling recognizing embryos as children.

-"The overwhelming support of SB159 from the Alabama Legislature proves what we have been saying: Alabama works to foster a culture of life, and that certainly includes IVF," Ivey said in a statement after the signing.
+"The overwhelming support of SB159 from the Alabama Legislature proves what we have been saying: Alabama works to foster a culture of life, and that certainly includes IVF," Ivey, a Republican, said in a statement after the signing.
 "I am pleased to sign this important, short-term measure into law so that couples in Alabama hoping and praying to be parents can grow their families through IVF."

 Immediate ramifications